erickgualpa/pokemon-ranking-api/README.md

 - Configure PokéAPI client bean from `PokemonRankingApiConfiguration` instead of building it in `HttpRankingRepository`.
 - Define and throw specific exceptions on sad paths.
 - Add integration tests covering sad paths from `HttpRankingRepository`.
-- Address non-deterministic rankings when there are several Pokémons matching the criteria.
+- Address non-deterministic rankings when there are several Pokémons with same criteria value.

 #### Time invested on solution ⏳
 - ~1h ➡️ Lecture of the problem and sketch of the diagram